s-ajay-2010/Medibot-Web/README.md

   - In terminal: python3 app.py .
   - Then in your browser open http://localhost:5000 or http://127.0.0.1:5000 .

+Also if you want, you can also install the webview app(prototype app) using the medibot.apk in your phone, but please don't overuse the app.

 That's all, but if you deploy this somewhere in real world, please give credit.
 Byee:)